akshit-a9/Expensive_RTOS/README.md

 | 3 | Context switching (assembly) |
 | 4 | Task delay / yield and timing refinement |

-We are currently at Phase 1
+We have succesfully completed Phase 1.
+Currently, added some files for Phase 2.

 ##  Team Members
 | Enrollment No. | Name |